PradeepPereiraGitHub/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ###The First Data Set:

-We first build a data table of the 'train' and 'test' data with selected 'features' as the column names
+We first build a data table of the 'train' and 'test' data with ALL the 'features' as the column names

 ```{r}
 #BUILDING THE FIRST DATA SET OF COLUMNS